S2V3/GSoC-NeuroDyads/REPORT.md

 ![IC49 Listener Negative](assets/IC49_listener_negative.png)

 **Time series:** Repeated spikes at equal, regular intervals throughout the recording.

-This is a non-physiological periodic artifact — biological signals do not produce perfectly regular, evenly spaced transients of this kind.
-This pattern is typically caused by electrical interference or equipment noise that has leaked into the EEG recording.
+**Neural behaviour observed:** The key diagnostic here is the *regularity* of the spike intervals.
+Neural firing — even rhythmic oscillations like alpha waves — never produces perfectly timed, equal-interval transients at this timescale.
+Genuine brain oscillations have jitter, amplitude variation, and interact with other rhythms.
+A component with perfectly spaced, equal-amplitude spikes is therefore definitively non-neural.
+The most likely source is electrical interference or equipment noise that leaked into the recording during that specific block — the fact that this pattern appeared only in the Listener Negative segment and not in others suggests it may have been triggered by a transient environmental condition during recording.

 **Decision: REJECT** — perfectly periodic equal-interval spikes are a non-physiological artifact signature.

 ---